Adam Tickell: Background

-He is the current Chair of Universities UK Open Access Implementation Group.
+He is the current chair of Universities UK Open Access Implementation Group.

+Launched in March 2021, Tickell led a review, on behalf of the Department for Business, Energy & Industrial Strategy, with an overarching goal 'to advise on a substantial reduction in unnecessary research bureaucracy in government and the wider sector, supporting researchers to focus on research and related activities which contribute to a healthy research base”.

+In July 2022, Tickell released the The Independent Review of Research Bureaucracy having been asked to carry out the review by the government in the previous year.
+The review highlighted the need for coordinated change across the research and innovation community.

+In November 2024, he was appointed as a non-executive director at The Department for Science, Innovation and Technology.
+The main responsibilities of a member are to attend meetings of the departmental board, chaired by the Secretary of State and to provide over-arching strategic and insight to the department.

 Scholarship

 Tickell is one a number of geographers active since the 1980s studying the spatial and economic expression of capital, finance, and global markets.
 Others with whom he has coauthored work include Eric Sheppard, Nigel Thrift and Jamie Peck.
 In particular, he has explored the nature of post-Fordism and regional decentralisation in the UK.

 Tickell's most cited work is "Neoliberalizing space", an article with Jamie Peck in Antipode journal, published in 2002 and cited 4,600 times by 2018.